-(g) Income taxes
+(h) Income taxes

-The Fund qualifies as inter-vivos trusts under section 108(1) of the Income Tax Act (Canada).
-All of the Fund's net income for tax purposes and net capital gains realized in any period are required to be distributed to unitholders such that no income tax is payable by the Fund.
-As a result, the Fund does not record income taxes.
+The Fund is immune from income taxation in Canada under the Constitution Act.
+All of the Fund's net income for tax purposes and net capital gains realized in any period are required to be distributed to unitholders pursuant to the Regulations.
 Income taxes associated with any of the Fund's underlying investments are accounted for in determining the fair value of the respective investments.